Use of an Interposing Relay for Increased Contactor Speed

 What is an interposing relay?

-• to change voltages such as when a 24 VDC PLC output is required to drive a contactor featuring a 120 or 277 VAC coil.
+• Cross (“level shift”) voltages such as when a 24 VDC PLC output is required to drive a contactor featuring a 120 or 277 VAC coil.

 This article is concerned with the last point regarding the speed at which a contactor operates.
 The hardware pictured in Figure 1 is used to illustrate the principles.
-From left to right we see a 0.5 A circuit breaker, terminal blocks with 4-position jumpers, Crouzet Millenium Slim PLC, control relay with integral surge suppression diode plus socket, and a contactor featuring a 24 VDC coil.
+The essential component are the Crouzet Millenium Slim PLC, control relay and a contactor featuring a 24 VDC coil.

-Figure 1: Picturing showing the interposing relay sandwiched between a Millenium Slim PLC and a 3-phase contactor.
+Figure 1: The interposing relay is sandwiched between a Millenium Slim PLC and a 3-phase contactor.

 From the onset, we must acknowledge that the Crouzet PLC features solid state outputs.
 It is certainly capable of directly powering the large contactor directly.
 The contactor’s 2.4 W coil consumes 100 mA which is well within the PLC’s design max of 500 mA.
 However, the PLC is not well matched to the contactor when we consider the dynamics associated with dissipating the contactor’s inductive energy.